-This two year part time programme offers students the opportunity to work in a variety of Early Years settings for children from babies to six years of age.
+This two year part time childcare programme offers students the opportunity to work in a variety of Early Years settings for children from babies to six years of age.
 This would include creches, preschools and Naíonraí.
 This award also provides students with the opportunity to progress in further and higher education and Training.
-In addition to the Advanced Certificate in Early Learning and Care Students will also benefit form the following:
+In addition to the Advanced Certificate in Early Learning and Care Students will also benefit from the following:

 Introduction to Autism

 Erasmus + opportunities

 Completion of 150 work placement (over 2 years) with children aged between 0-6 years

 Friendly teachers who are available for academic support

 In College library where students can borrow ELC books for the academic year

 Subject to interview to describe desire to work in the Early Years Sector Course.

 Leaving Cert, including Leaving Cert Applied or an NFQ level 4 major award or equivalent.